timolson/cointrader/README.md

 # Other Libs

 ## Configuration
-We use [Apache Commons Configuration](http://commons.apache.org/proper/commons-configuration/) to load system properties, `trader.properties`, and module’s `config.properties` files.
+We use [Apache Commons Configuration](http://commons.apache.org/proper/commons-configuration/) to load system properties, `cointrader.properties`, and module’s `config.properties` files.

 ## Logging
 We log using the slf4j api like this: